lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 # Acknowledgments
 {:numbered="false"}

-Thanks for Russ Housley and Panos Kampanakis for helpful suggestions.
+Thanks for Russ Housley, Panos Kampanakis, Michael StJohns and Corey Bonnell for helpful suggestions and reviews.

 This document uses a lot of text from similar documents [SP800208], ([RFC3279] and [RFC8410]) as well as {{-rfc8708bis}}.
 Thanks go to the authors of